aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 ### Use IIS to test the application gateway:

-1. Find the public IP address for the application gateway on its **Overview** page.
+1. On the application gateway navigate to **Overview** page and find the public IP address.

    ![Azure Portal look up Frontend Public IP address ](../media/app-gw-public-ip.png)